BOOK REVIEW: Political Spirituality for a Century of Water Wars: The Angel of the Jordan Meets the Trickster of Detroit by James W. Perkinson

 To carry the wound, and the wonder.

 Pick up Political Spirituality for a Century of Water Wars.
 It’s not a comfortable read.
-But it might just save your soul.
+But it might give you the baptism you need.

 No comments yet.